Booteille/blynk-cli/README.md

 The backup generated is located in the folder you designed in your Blynk CLI configuration.

 As you can see in this example, the generated backup is located under `BACKUP/cee3acd3-1190-4501-bfc1-ba10423c1a07`.
-Each backup have an Unique Identifier in order to be able to give the same name multiple times to a backup.
+Each backup have an Unique Identifier giving ablity to give the same name to different backups.

 You can retrieve backup informations in the file `backups.lock` located in your Backups folder.

-Here is what generated the backup we created just before:
+Here is what generated the backup we created before:
 ```console
 $ cat /home/booteille/.blynkcli/backup/backups.lock
 [